Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 While the audit was time-consuming, we think it was worth taking the time for this late spring cleaning.

-Migrating to Cloud with Confluence apps/plugins
+Migrating to Cloud with Confluence apps/tools

-Performing the actual migration to Confluence Cloud
+Performing the actual migration from Data Center/Server to Confluence Cloud

 Archiving Data Center or Server spaces